One of the most difficult decisions parents face at separation is working out how the children will spend their holidays and special occasions.

 If your conversation fails or an agreement falls apart, it does not mean that all is lost.
 Often it takes ex’s months to come to an agreement on even minor matters.
 Consider writing business-like letters or e-mails if talking directly is too difficult.
-Kid logs or online sites such as Our Children can be used as a tool to create civil exchanges when face to face communication is at an impasse.

 If your ex is completely unreasonable about your plans for Mother’s Day, assistance in discussing arrangements with the other parent may be necessary.
 Dispute resolution services, such as a counselling service or Family Dispute Resolution are not just for final agreements.
 They can be used as ongoing tools for parents who are unable to communicate.

 With communications between all parties and respect for the other parent, you might find that some unnecessary burdens are happily relieved.
 Having the chance to be with your child on that Mother’s Day will make it all worthwhile.